Welcome to the CEU By Net Website! This Is Our External Links, Resources, and Downloads Page.

-This page contains links to external, nationally recognized web sites which we at CEU By Net think may be of interest to our continuing education website customers.
+This page contains links to external, nationally recognized websites which are relevant to CEU By Net's continuing education website customers.
 However, CEU By Net has no control over their content or availability.
 Organizations may change their URL addresses without warning to the public.
 If you find a link that does not work, you may "google" for the correct URL by entering the name of the organization in the SEARCH field of your browser, or you may contact CEU By Net Technical Support by EMAIL, for assistance.
 Our email address is firstname.lastname@example.org

 1. A "PDF READER" (e.g., Adobe Reader) IS NEEDED TO VIEW AND PRINT YOUR CERTIFICATE (AND TO READ MOST OF OUR COURSES).